-ModuTile Sport Tiles for basketball courts are easy to install over any hard surface.
-The instructions below are a basic guide for assembling the flooring.
+ModuTile Sport Tiles for backyard basketball courts are easy to install over any hard surface.
+The instructions below are a basic guide that will tell you how to install backyard basketball court tiles.
 Unless alternate custom packing is requested, ModuTile uses a sequential boxing and sequential sport tile packing methodology.
 As a result, you will have a specific installation starting point.
 The sport tiles are modular, but they must be placed in the proper sequence and orientation.
 Failure to place them in the correct sequence and direction will cause the lines to be misaligned.

 - Locating Box #1, Sport Tile #1